Majbritt Morrison

-Majbritt Morrison (born 1933) is known for being the victim of an assault that sparked off the 1958 Notting Hill race riots which escalated from there, and as the author of the best-seller Jungle West 11.
+Maj-Britt V. Morrison (née Sandberg; 1932 – 7 February 2006) was a Swedish woman who was known for being the victim of an assault that sparked off the 1958 Notting Hill race riots which escalated from there, and as the author of the best-seller Jungle West 11.

 Background

-She was born in Sweden.
-In 1955, while visiting the UK with a group of students, she met Raymond Morrison, a Jamaican, and later married him.
+Maj-Britt V. Sandberg was born in Sweden in 1932.
+In 1955, while visiting the UK with a group of students, she met Raymond Morrison, a Jamaican, and later married him, in Kensington in 1958.

 Incident

 The night before the Notting Hill race riots, she was outside Latimer Road tube station, arguing with her husband.
 The following day on Saturday, 30 August 1958, while leaving a blues dance, she was seen by a gang of white youths the following day who remembered her.
 They followed her, throwing milk bottles and hurling racist abuse.
 One of the slurs that were thrown at her was "Black man's trollop".
 She was also hit in the back with an iron bar and somebody from the mob called out: "Kill her!"

 While standing her ground, she was ordered by the police to go inside.
 She refused, and she was arrested.
 Meanwhile, the mob carried on down the road, smashing windows and would have attacked a house party that was organized by Count Suckle who was one of the first sound system operators in Great Britain.
 Count Suckle and his friends were escorted out of the neighbourhood.